crate/crate-docs/style/rst.rst

 At Crate.io, our documentation is written in RST.
 In order to create a uniform standard for writing our RST, we have developed some guidelines.
 Following these guidelines is required for contributions to our documentation.
-For ease of use, we have gathered them in this wiki page below.
+For ease of use, we have gathered them in this document below.

-**Note**:

-    Due to the limitations of Github's RST support, some of the guidelines as written here do not themselves correspond to best practice.
-For example, a note like this should use an RST admonition and consistent pre-spacing.
-    This applies also to support for distinguishing open and closed lists.
-It is better to follow the spirit of this guide than the RST of this specific document!

 .. rubric:: Table of Contents